jchip/universal-nvm/README.md

 ## nvx - Execute with local node_modules

 The `nvx` command allows you to run commands from your local `node_modules/.bin` directory without needing to specify the full path.

-Unlike `npx`, which can fetch and execute packages from remote npm registry, `nvx` is simpler and only runs locally installed packages.
-This makes it faster and more predictable for running project-specific tools.
+It only runs locally installed packages, making it fast and predictable for running project-specific tools.

 ### Basic Usage